 Where should an anniversary reception take place?

-You’ll be hosting a large amount of people at the reception likely, so consider a traditional wedding venue space for your location.
-You may find that venues are booking quickly this year, since many couples were forced to postpone their wedding last year.
+You’ll be hosting a large number of people at the reception likely, so consider a traditional wedding venue space for your location.
+You may find that venues are booking quickly this year since many couples were forced to postpone their wedding last year.
 That said, don’t procrastinate; look and book early.
-For couples and friends that enjoy travelling, you might also consider a destination event.
+For couples and friends that enjoy traveling, you might also consider a destination event.
 What better way to celebrate than poolside or on the beach with your besties!

 Should I hire vendors for an anniversary reception?

 Yes!
 What better way to support your favorite local businesses than to include them in your special celebration.
 Maybe you hosted a smaller affair a year ago, or maybe you chose to elope.
 Either way, you likely didn’t utilize all of the vendors you would have had you hosted a full-size wedding.
 Include your favorite caterer, photographer, bakery, DJ or band, suit shop, bridal boutique, florist, etc. The list goes on and on.
 Find retailers that will bring your wedding vision to life all while staying within your budget.

 What should I wear to my anniversary reception?